tiffyslemonadestand/MiserSpool/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 Source files to reproduce the MiserSpool, a 100G spool for filament samples.

+A simple cardboard spool designed originally for 100G filament samples.

 ![MiserSpool][miser-spool]

 This work is licensed under a